 For Overseas Inspection, which documents should be included in the Content of Site Master File?

-According to “Administrative Regulations of Drug and Medical Device Overseas Inspection” issued in December 28, 2018, Content of Site Master File shall include documents on following:
+According to “Administrative Regulations of Drug and Medical Device Overseas Inspection” issued on December 28, 2018, Content of Site Master File shall include documents on the following:

 1. Manufacturer Overall Information

 2. Quality Management System

 5. Manufacturing Facility